-Some specific programs (Nursing, Acting, Dance and Music) require applicants to submit a supplemental application in addition to your completed admission application.
+Some specific programs may require applicants to submit a supplemental application in addition to your completed admission application.

 If we are missing one of the items listed above, or if we require any additional information, it will be noted on your Application Tracker.
 Log in to your Application Tracker to complete your application.